hungcq/knowledge-repo/psychology/stumbling-on-happiness.md

   - Part 4: presentism
   - Part 5: rationalization
   - Part 6: corrigibility:
-    - Difficulty of learning from personal experience/collective wisdom
+    - Difficulty of overcoming the shortcomings of imagination by learning from personal experience/collective wisdom
     - Remedy

 # Goal